Towards a precision calculation of $N_{\rm eff}$ in the Standard Model II: Neutrino decoupling in the presence of flavour oscillations and finite-temperature QED: Conclusions

 \acknowledgments

 JJB and Y$^3$W are supported in part by the Australian Government through the Australian Research Council's Discovery Project (project DP170102382) and Future Fellowship (project FT180100031) funding schemes.
 GB acknowledges the support of the National Fund for Scientific Research (F.R.S.- FNRS Belgium) through a FRIA grant.
 MaD and Y$^3$W acknowledge support from the ASEM-DUO fellowship programme of the Belgian Acad\'emie de recherche et d'enseignement sup\'erieur (ARES).
 PFdS acknowledges support by the Vetenskapsr{\aa}det (Swedish Research Council) through contract No. 638-2013-8993 and the Oskar Klein Centre for Cosmoparticle Physics.
 SG and SP are supported by the Spanish grants FPA2017-85216-P (AEI/FEDER, UE), PROMETEO/2018/165 (Generalitat Valenciana) and the Red Consolider MultiDark FPA2017-90566-REDC.
 SG acknowledges financial support by the ``Juan de la Cierva-Incorporaci\'on'' program (IJC2018-036458-I) of the Spanish MICINN until September 2020, from the European Union's Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement No 754496 (project FELLINI) starting from October 2020, and thanks the Institute for Nuclear Theory at the University of Washington for its hospitality and the Department of Energy for partial support during the preparation of this work.
+We thank Julien Froustey and Oleksandr Tomalak for pointing out an error in the original manuscript.